 Dependent partners and children can apply on this route (with some exceptions for dependants of care workers and senior care workers).

-The Immigration Rules on the skilled worker visa route changed on 4 April 2024 to increase the minimum salary thresholds for the Skilled Worker route, with transitional arrangements put in place for workers already on the route.
-These changes apply to applications made from 4 April2024.
+The Immigration Rules on the skilled worker visa route changed on 4 April 2024 and then on 22 July 2025 to increase the minimum salary thresholds for the Skilled Worker route, with transitional arrangements put in place for workers already on the route.

 Free Immigration Advice Online For Skilled Worker Visa UK